google/go-cloud/internal/docs/design.md

     portable type (e.g., `blob.WriterOptions`), duplicate the struct instead of aliasing or embedding it, and copy the struct fields explicitly where needed.
-This allows the godoc for each type to be tailored to the appropriate audience (e.g. end-users for the portable type, provider implementors for the driver interface), and also allows the structs to diverge over time if appropriate.
+This allows the godoc for each type to be tailored to the appropriate audience (e.g. end-users for the portable type, driver implementors for the driver interface), and also allows the structs to diverge over time if appropriate.
 -   Required arguments must not be in an `Options` struct, and all fields of the